Ohalo-Ltd/solevm/README.md

 The initial version only lets you run code.
 There is no gas metering system in place.

-Calls are currently being tested, and is not yet verified to work well. `CALLCODE` has not yet been added, and delegatecall has no tests.
+Calls are currently being tested, and is not yet verified to work well in all cases. `CALLCODE` has not yet been added (and may not be).

 Of the precompiled contracts, only ecrecover, sha256, ripemd160 and identity has been implemented.
-Neither of them are properly tested, although the last 3 works when running compiled solidity contracts in which they are used.
+Neither of them are properly tested.

 `CREATE2` has not been added.